Punishment: In philosophy

+The key concern by legal philosophers is the justification of the imposition of punishment and whether the forms that it takes can weight against the intended benefits.
+Moreover, philosophical definitions of punishment continue to evolve, often challenging some of the aforementioned key components.
+For example, legal philosopher, Theo Gavrielides, developed a new theory of punishment that is not imposed by an authority, but is self-inflicted.
+He argued that when this form of punishment is self-inflicted in a voluntary and honest practice (such as restorative justice) it can have profound effects that can lead to transformation and rehabilitation.

 In psychology

 Introduced by B.F.
 Skinner, punishment has a more restrictive and technical definition in psychology.
 Along with reinforcement, it belongs under the operant conditioning category.
 Operant conditioning refers to learning with either punishment that discourages the measured behavior, or a reward that encourages the behavior.

 In psychology, punishment is the reduction of a behavior via application of an unpleasant stimulus ("positive punishment") or removal of a pleasant stimulus ("negative punishment").
 Extra chores or spanking are examples of positive punishment, while grounding a teenager or removing screen time privileges are examples of negative punishment.

 The definition requires that punishment is only determined after the fact by the reduction in behavior; if the offending behavior of the subject does not decrease, it is not considered punishment.
 In operant conditioning terms, punishment does not need to involve any type of pain, fear, or physical actions; even a brief spoken expression of disapproval, or calmly telling a student that they answered a question incorrectly, is a type of punishment, if the result is a decrease in the behavior (e.g., a decrease in giving that wrong answer to that question).
 There is some conflation of punishment and aversives, though an aversion that does not decrease behavior is not considered punishment in psychology.
 Additionally, "aversive stimulus" is a label behaviorists generally apply to negative reinforcers (as in avoidance learning), rather than the punishers.